 1. Surgery: The different types of surgery are:

 Lumpectomy: In this procedure, the cancerous part is removed and the

 Sentinel node biopsy: The surgeon will remove the lymph nodes that are the first to receive the lymph drainage from the tumor.

 Axillary lymph node dissection: If the sentinel lymph nodes are found to be affected by cancer, then additional lymph nodes may be removed.

 2. Radiation Therapy: The patient is subjected to powerful bursts of radiation to kill the cancer cells.
-In an external beam radiation, a large machine directs high-powered energy beams at the patient’s body.
-In a brachytherapy, the radioactive material is placed inside the body.
+In external beam radiation, a large machine directs high-powered energy beams at the patient’s body.
+In brachytherapy, the radioactive material is placed inside the body.

 3. Chemotherapy: It is a drug treatment used to kill cancer cells.
 It is advised after the

-chemotherapy are: hair-loss, nausea, vomiting and reduced immunity.
+chemotherapy are hair loss, nausea, vomiting, and reduced immunity.